Asario Seeds vs Chia Seeds: Which Is Better for Your Health?

 Chia seeds are the best choice for heart and brain health because they are rich in omega-3 fatty acids.
 These healthy fats help lower cholesterol, reduce inflammation, and support better brain function.

-Yes, Asario seeds are generally safe when eaten in moderation.
-They are a traditional source of iron and folic acid, which support fetal growth and milk production.
+No, Asario seeds are not recommended during pregnancy.
+They may cause uterine stimulation and increase risk of spotting or bleeding.
 However, always consult your doctor before adding any new supplement or food during pregnancy.

 Scroll to Top